marvinthl/Python-SSH-Certificate-Checker/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/marvinthl/Python-SSH-Certificate-Checker
    ```
-3. Install NPM packages
+2. Install NPM packages
    ```sh
    pip install paramiko
    ```
-4. Prepare a text file containing a list of IP addresses, with one IP per line.
+3. Prepare a text file containing a list of IP addresses, with one IP per line.
 For example, create a file called

 * ip_addresses.txt
   ```sh